 The College aims to produce a safe and secure environment where all pupils can learn without anxiety, by making all of those connected with the school aware of our opposition to bullying and by having consistent and robust approaches to behavioural management, specifically bullying.
-If bullying has been identified then an Incident Form must be completed and sent to the Deputy Head of Pastoral, they will be copied and put in the child's file.
-An investigation will be conducted, and all incidences will be recorded on the Anti-Bullying log.
+If bullying has been identified then an incident report must be completed.
+An investigation will be conducted, and all incidents will be recorded on the anti-bullying log.
 Please see the Anti-Bullying Policy for further details.